 Pro: With homeschooling, you can choose what subjects to teach your child.
 You can spend time nurturing

-strengths and interests.
+.
 If your child loves dinosaurs, you may spend all day at the museum.

 Con: Schools have many more resources than parents have at home.
 Your child may not have access to clubs, field trips, and special classes, missing out on different perspectives from teachers and other students.